IELTS Speaking Practice Test Questions & Sample Answers

-Here are some questions from a recent IELTS speaking interview in Ausralia.
+Here are some questions from a recent IELTS speaking test in Ausralia.

 What is your full name?